arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

   For clarity on the connection points, please refer to the [board pinout section](#pinout) of the user manual.
 Ensure the supplied current meets the specification for all components, as shown in the operating conditions table reported later on.

-- Using an external __5 V power supply__ to the _5V_ pin located on the 40-pin male header connectors pins or available on the screw terminal of the board, you can effectively power the Portenta Hat Carrier, the SOM, and any connected hat.
+- Using an external __5 V power supply__ to:
+    * The _5V_ pin located on the 40-pin male header connectors pins
+    * The _5V_ pin located on the screw terminal of the board

+  You can effectively power the Portenta Hat Carrier, the SOM, and any connected hat.

   For more details on this connection, kindly consult the [board pinout section](#pinout) of the user manual.
 Again, ensure that the power supply's maximum current respects all components' specifications.

-- Using a USB-C® cable (not included) connected to the Portenta core board of your choice powers not only the selected core board, like the Portenta X8, H7, or C33, but also the Portenta Hat Carrier, the SOM, and any connected hat which does not require a dedicated external power supply.
+- Using a USB-C® cable (not included) connected to the Portenta core board of your choice powers not only the selected core board, like the Portenta X8, H7, or C33, but also the Portenta Hat Carrier, and any connected hat that does not require a dedicated external power supply.

 ***The Portenta Hat Carrier can deliver a __maximum__ of 1.5 A.***

 ![Portenta Hat Carrier Power Connection Overview](assets/portentaHATcarrier_powerSource.png)

-The image below magnifies the location of the terminal block for 7 - 32 V and 5 V power source of the Portenta Hat Carrier:
+The image below magnifies the location of the terminal block for the 7 - 32 V and 5 V power source of the Portenta Hat Carrier:

 ![Portenta Hat Carrier Power Source within Terminal Block](assets/portentaHATcarrier_powerSource_block.png)